USA – Michigan… Yay!

 Kayla and I decided to pump up one of the stand up paddle (SUP) boards and go out for a paddle on Lake Huron.
 It was pretty cool.
 Oh, I mean cold.
 Actually, it wasn’t that bad.
 We put on our wetsuits and paddled around for a while and had a good time of it.

 There were some interesting things to see from the perspective of a paddler and we didn’t have to get completely wet to look down 20 feet and see the fish swimming around the bottom.

 Time to depart

-We finished our trip at Kayla’s moms, new house and had a great dinner with Kayla, her mom and grandmother.
+Finishing our trip at Kayla’s moms new house, we had a great dinner with Kayla, her mom and grandmother.
 We take great pride that we all get along and Kayla is the product of several great parents and numerous grandparents.

 Check out our Next Blog Post USA – Michigan to Niagara Falls